 Waterman, Thomas Tileston.
 The Mansions of Virginia.
 Chapel Hill: University of North Carolina Press, 1946.
 This work provides a very good overview of Carter’s Grove within the context of other, similar Virginia mansions and discusses Minitree’s role in its construction.

 Lynch, Gerard.
 The History of Gauged Brickwork: Conservation, Repair, and Modern Application.
 Burlington, MA: Elsevier Ltd., 2007.
 This book has a section specifically on David Minitree, with extended quotes from the archives of Colonial Williamsburg.
-The archives may contain additional information, although it appears previous researchers have already extracted and related the most pertinent information.
+The archives may contain additional material, although it appears previous researchers have already extracted and related the most pertinent information.

 The descendants of the Huguenot community are very active and have multiple organizations dedicated to preserving their history including The National Huguenot Society and the Huguenot Society of the Founders of Manakin in the Colony of Virginia.
 Membership requires proof of descent from one of the established Huguenot immigrants.
 While David Menestrier clearly appears on the passenger list of the Peter and Anthony, none of his descendants appear to have established further documentation to prove eligibility for membership.